ViktoriiaKuz/oldSpamClassifier/README.md

+ Feature engineering and tfidf.
-The very first try to create classifier.
-Contains well documented jupyter notebook with some tricks and the chain of commands
+ The very first try of creating a classifier.
+Contains a well-documented Jupyter notebook with some tricks and the chain of commands.
+ Lack of: inference functionality, k-folds, grid search, test/validation, SHAP